Tips for Flying With a Baby

 • Extra necessities: Bring double the amount of bottles, formula, food, snacks, diapers, burp cloths, blankets and anything else you can think of.
 Flights can get delayed or canceled, so you’ll want to be prepared.

 • Toys and books: Pack toys and books to keep your little one occupied during the flight.
+Bringing a mix of new and old toys is a great way to offer your child the comfort of home and the excitement of something new.

 • Plastic bags: You can put a change of clothes, diapers and a few wipes in a plastic bag.
 You’ll have quick access if you need to change your baby.
+You can also use a plastic bag to store used diapers and wipes until you can dispose of them.

 • Ice packs: The Transportation Security Administration (TSA) allows ice packs if you need them to cool baby formula or food.